zalando/skipper/docs/reference/predicates.md

 ## False

 Does not match.
 Can be used to disable certain routes.
+Ignores all arguments.

 Example where `route2` is disabled.

 ```
 route1: Path("/test") -> "http://www.zalando.de";
-route2: Path("/test") && False() -> "http://www.github.com";
+route2: Path("/test") && False("Disabled due to maintenance") -> "http://www.github.com";
 ```

 ## Shutdown